frappe/erpnext_documentation/user/manual/en/manufacturing/operation.md

 Stores a list of all Manufacturing Operations, its description and the Default Workstation for the Operation.

-You can also create a Operation by:
+You can also create an Operation by:

 > Manufacturing > Documents > Operation > New